-- Schedule all equipment use through Andi Pacheco.
-When individuals request use of the equipment outside of class time, the request should be made 5 working days in advance of the desired time.
-Andi will schedule requests for equipment and facilities in person, by phone, or by e-mail.
-Do not assume equipment is reserved unless you have confirmation from Andi.
-Equipment and use of facilities are available on a first come first serve basis anytime they are not being used for classes. - Whenever possible, students should telephone Andi well in advance of their scheduled equipment pick-up or facility appointment should they anticipate a problem in arriving at the scheduled meeting time.
+- Schedule all equipment use through the OWL LAB.
+Do not assume equipment is reserved unless you receive confirmation.
+Use of facilities is available on a first come first serve basis anytime they are not being used for classes. - If you anticipate a problem picking up equipment, whenever possible, you should telephone Jillian to advise her of the situation.
 Anyone more than 15 minute late for equipment pick-up may forfeit the use of the equipment at that time.
-Students who are repeatedly delinquent may lose their equipment privileges. - Audio and video equipment is checked out on a 24 hour basis during the week and Friday to Monday on weekends.
+Students who are repeatedly delinquent may lose their equipment privileges. - Audio and video equipment is checked out on a 48 hour basis during the week and Friday to Monday on weekends.
 Equipment must be signed out in room SOC 004 with authorized personnel.
-Students will responsible for returning equipment and materials within 24 hours and in their original condition.
+Students will be responsible for returning equipment and materials within 24 hours and in their original condition.
 Students must report immediately any damage or theft of equipment.
 Failure to do so may result in a suspension or loss of equipment privileges.